tensorflow/community/rfcs/20190115-dense-attention.md

 ### Base Attention Class

+**Decision**: Use this alternative.
+Come up with naming that distinguishes RNN Attention.

 We could have a base attention class that implements the `apply_attention_scores()` method so that subclasses could reuse that method.
 The base class could be as follows: